vadim-sartakov/backend-tools/thoughtsOnDesign.md

 ## Permissions handling level.

 One of main questions: where to transform evaluated user permissions (projection and filter) to query parameters?
 Controller or CrudModel?
+It should be on database wrapper level.
+Because controller should be able to query single entry with applied security schema (same as for the 1st clue)